What is Early childhood education and care (ECEC)?

 What is the EU doing?

-The Commission adopted a proposal for a Council Recommendation on high quality early childhood education and care systems, which aims to support Member States in their efforts to improve access to and quality of their early childhood education and care systems.
+Based on a Commission proposal, the Council adopted in May 2019 a Recommendation on high quality early childhood education and care systems, which aims to support Member States in their efforts to improve access to and quality of their early childhood education and care systems.

 The Quality Framework already supported reforms in many countries and helped improving the offer of early childhood education and care.